Policy

 The medical withdrawal documents must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
 In the case of death of an immediate family member, an obituary or other official record of death may be requested as documentation.

 Whenever possible, requests for medical withdrawal should occur during the term in which the medical condition arose.
 Students may apply for a retroactive medical withdrawal up to one year after the end of the term in question.
-For applications submitted after the end of the term, transcript adjustments may be the only possible remedy; tuition adjustments may not be possible.
+For applications submitted after the end of the term, transcript adjustments are the primary remedy; tuition adjustments may not be possible.

-The last date of class attendance shall be considered the official withdrawal date to be used by the Registrar’s Office for recording academic record class drops and term withdrawals.
+The last date of class attendance will be considered the official withdrawal date to be used by the Registrar’s Office for recording academic record class drops and term withdrawals.
 Based on the date, dropped classes will either be removed entirely from student transcripts or they will continue to appear with an appropriate grade designation that will not impact GPA calculations for the student.
-This date will also be used by the Financial Aid Office to make award and/or repayment decisions.
+This date will also be used by the Financial Aid Office to make award and/or repayment decisions, which could result in a change to the student’s overall financial aid.

 Fall and Spring Full Semester Courses